AI Use Cases/Financial Services

 Revenue & Operational Impact

-The operational cost is severe: a mid-sized institution processes invoices at $8-12 per invoice when accounting for labor, system access, and exception handling.
-A single payment cycle takes 12-18 days instead of the 5-7-day standard competitors achieve.
+The operational cost is severe: count labor, system access, and exception handling, and cost per invoice at a mid-sized institution can land at $8-12.
+A single payment cycle can stretch to 12-18 days when the matching is manual.
 This directly erodes net interest margin through delayed fund deployment and increases operational loss ratio when vendors demand early-payment discounts to offset slow cycles.
-Off-the-shelf RPA and basic OCR tools fail because they cannot distinguish legitimate vendor invoices from phishing attempts, cannot reconcile vendor names against sanctions lists in real time, and cannot adapt to the 40+ invoice formats Financial Services institutions receive.
+Off-the-shelf RPA and basic OCR tools fail because they cannot distinguish legitimate vendor invoices from phishing attempts, cannot reconcile vendor names against sanctions lists in real time, and cannot adapt to the dozens of invoice formats Financial Services institutions receive.

 The AI Solution

 Revenue Institute builds a Financial Services-native AI system that ingests invoices directly from email, EDI, and web portals, then orchestrates three-way matching, vendor validation, and compliance screening simultaneously.
 The system integrates with FIS, Fiserv, Temenos, and Salesforce Financial Services Cloud through native APIs, extracting PO and receipt data in real time.
-Machine learning models trained on 100,000+ historical invoices learn your institution's GL coding patterns, vendor hierarchies, and exception rules - then apply them consistently without manual intervention.
-A proprietary BSA/AML screening layer cross-references vendor names against FinCEN, OFAC, and internal watch lists, reducing false-positive alerts by 60% while catching legitimate compliance risks.
+Machine learning models trained on your own invoice history learn your institution's GL coding patterns, vendor hierarchies, and exception rules - then apply them consistently without manual intervention.
+A dedicated BSA/AML screening layer cross-references vendor names against FinCEN, OFAC, and internal watch lists, built to cut the false-positive alert volume that eats analyst hours while still catching legitimate compliance risks.

 Automated Workflow Execution